mte-iisc/materials-iisc/README.md

 The MIT License (MIT)

 Copyright (c) 2020-present Department of Materials Engineering, Indian Institute of Science.
-Website theme adopted from Michael Rose and contributors
+Website theme adopted from Michael Rose and contributors.
 Theme Copyright (c) 2013-2020 Michael Rose and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy